hleclerc/Sane_inter/README.md

     a + b
 ```

-If you're a frantic one-liner machine, you're still welcome to play the game :)
+If on a contrary you're a frantic one-liner machine, you're still welcome to play the game :)

 ```python
 # ';' acts as a carriage return